 - Comes from nature or a natural process, such as wind or sunshine

-- Is replenished by nature quickly when compared to conventional energy sources such as natural gas
+- Is restored by nature quickly (compared to traditional energy sources, such as natural gas)

-- Is nearly inexhaustible over the long term but is limited in the amount of energy that can be produced in the short term
+- Is virtually limitless (although it may be limited by the amount of energy that can be produced in a short period of time)

-- Is environmentally friendly and plays a role in reducing carbon dioxide emissions
+- Is environmentally friendly and helps cut greenhouse gas emissions